Donor Profile

 Budget

 • Title I: Department of State and Related Agency largely funds the management and running of the State Department.
-It also contributes to the US’ assessed contributions to 44 international organizations, including the UN regular budget and its specialized agencies..
+It also contributes to the US’ assessed contributions to 44 international organizations, including the UN regular budget and its specialized agencies.

 • Title II: Administration of Foreign Assistance provides operational funds for USAID.

 • Title III: Bilateral Economic Assistance covers much of the US’ foreign assistance and development activities, accounting for just under half of the entire SFOPS.
 The largest share goes to global health.
 Programs funded under Title III are jointly managed by the State Department and USAID.
-Most funding is channeled through the ‘Development Assistance’ envelope, which is broadly intended to foster economic progress and social stability in partner countries, and the ESF, which aims to provide assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.
+Most funding is channeled through the ‘Development Assistance’ envelope, which is broadly intended to foster economic progress and social stability in partner countries, and the ESF, which provides assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.

 The US fiscal year runs from October 1 to September 30.
-The budget process begins 12 to 14 months (or more) prior to the start of the fiscal year.
+The budget process begins 12 to 14 months, or more, prior to the start of the fiscal year.
 Most federal spending consists of ‘mandatory spending’ and ‘discretionary spending;' foreign assistance falls under discretionary spending.
 The budget process for discretionary spending can be categorized into three separate phases: 1) development of the president’s budget request, 2) congressional budgeting, and 3) congressional appropriations.

 Phase 1: Development of the president’s budget request (May - February) Government departments and agencies begin developing budgets in May and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
 The USAID and the State Department, for example, negotiate major funding levels and policy decisions for each budget line and then share the proposal with the White House’s OMB.
 From September to November, OMB negotiates funding levels with the heads of government departments and agencies.
 Engagement with OMB from August to September is important.
 At this time, it can receive external input to inform its engagement and negotiation with departments and agencies.